Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 ### Getting Intimate With Binary
 Before we proceed any further, I get to hopefully define some standardized terminology so we can speak a similar language!
-There isn't a lot of oddness beyond what I've already defined, but I'd like to touch on the _quality_ of binary information and then on what an _index_ of data is.
+There isn't a lot of oddness beyond what I've already defined, but I'd like to touch on the _quality_ of binary information and then expand much further on what an _index_ of data is.

 First, let's examine the three states binary can remain in: